wxt175/tapas/README.md

 data(list = c("heart_df","heart_distance_mtx","kidney_df","kidney_distance_mtx","lung_df","lung_distance_mtx","pbmc_df","pbmc_distance_mtx",
 "brain_df","brain_distance_mtx_na","breast_df","breast_distance_mtx_na","liver_df","liver_distance_mtx_na","marker_PBMC"),package = "Tapas")

-t_res<-tapas_pipeline(predict_gpt,N=3,tissue="PBMC")
+t_res<-tapas_pipeline(predict_gpt,tissue="PBMC")

 t_res
-[1] 1.0000000 0.9761953 0.9903353 1.0000000 1.0000000
+[1] 1.0000000 0.9591950 0.9762391 1.0000000 1.0000000
 ```
-A small *t*-value is a flag of high heterogeneity and less trustworthy of the annotation results.
-But in this example, the results are stable and accurat.
+A small *t*-value is a flag of high heterogeneity and suggests that the annotation results may be less reliable.
+In this example, we supplied a set of PBMC marker genes for five clusters, so `tapas_pipeline` returned five corresponding t-values.
+All of the t-values are greater than 0.95, indicating that the GPT-based predictions are stable and accurate.